cracked-machine/pyrtlsdr_test/README.md

 ## Noise Floor

 A standard periodogram provides an inconsistent estimate with high variance, making the resulting spectrum look jagged and noisy.
-We use Welch's method to reduce the random "noise" and variance inherent in standard periodograms by splitting the signal into overlapping N-sample segments (50% overlap), each Hann-windowed and FFT'd.
-Finally the power spectra are averaged before converting to dB.
+We use Welch's method to reduce the random "noise" and variance inherent in standard periodograms by

+- Splitting the signal into overlapping N-sample segments (50% overlap)
+- Calculate the average power spectra for each bin across the whole FFT range.

 More segments equals less noisy noise floor, at the cost of frequency resolution (bin width becomes sampleRate/N instead of sampleRate/n).

 Note: `--nfft N` enables Welch's method.